cogger/namespace/README.md

 namespace addes the ability set a handlers namespace.
 This will allow you to set if the function is in some special state such as development, test or production that changes to way certain functions preform.

+## Installation

+The import path for the package is *gopkg.in/cogger/namespace.v1*.

+To install it, run:

+    go get gopkg.in/cogger/namespace.v1

 ## Usage
 ~~~ go
 // main.go